GFLJS2100-user/GFLJS2100-user/README.md

 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on dollchan
 - 📫 How to reach me on giraffes
-- 😄 Pronouns: he, him, his
+- 😄 Pronouns: he, his

 <!---
 GFLJS2100-user/GFLJS2100-user is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.